 When you're developing or launching a new product, service, or business, you'll want to have a general sense of how receptive your target market will be to it.

-Typically, this is done through extensive market research -- and one key component of the market research process is running a focus group.
+Typically, this is done through extensive market research — and one key component of the research process is running a focus group.

-A focus group is a small group of people, typically representative of your target market, that you run ideas and questions about your product, service, or business by.
+A focus group is a small group of people, typically representative of your target market, with whom you share ideas and ask questions about your product, service, or business.
+The individuals who make up the focus group should be a mix of current customers and people who’ve never made a purchase but might in the future.
 The ideal outcome is a stronger understanding of how the subject of the focus group would be received by a wider audience, and what changes (if any) should be made before the formal roll-out.

-In this article, we'll highlight a step-by-step process for running a focus group, from planning your focus group questions in a focus group questionnaire to incorporating the findings into your launch strategy.
+In this article, we'll highlight a step-by-step process for conducting a focus group, planning your questions in a focus group questionnaire, following an agenda for your focus group session, and incorporating the findings into your launch strategy.

 HubSpot's Market Research Kit includes everything you need to run an effective round of market research, including a focus group questionnaire and a guide on how to run focus groups.
 Download the kit now to incorporate the steps in this post into your focus group strategy.